 Even if your baby only changed your bra size a little, having a new bra professionally fitted will do wonders for your silhouette, your posture, and your confidence.

-If you can work on strengthening the muscles in your chest and under your arms, it may make your breasts look lifted.
-Yoga, weights, swimming, or push-ups can all help, and you can start slow of course.
+Well, if you can work on strengthening the muscles in your chest and under your arms, it may make your breasts look lifted.